1st Edition

 Biography

-Kate Galloway is Assistant Professor at Rensselaer Polytechnic Institute.
+Kate Galloway is Assistant Professor at Rensselaer Polytechnic Institute, USA.
 Her research addresses how and why contemporary artists remix and recycle sounds, music, and texts encoded with environmental knowledge and the creative and social phenomena of internet music communities and practices of listening to the internet.
 With Paula Harper and Christa Bentley, she co-edited the collection Taylor Swift: The Star, The Songs, The Fans.